alexewerlof/micromustache/README.md

 ### Differences with MustacheJS render() method

-* micromustache is a bit more forgiving than MustacheJS.
+* Micromustache is a bit more forgiving than MustacheJS.
 For example, if the `scope` is `undefined`, MustacheJS throws an exception but micromustache doesn't.
 It just assumes an empty object for the scope.
 * also the `options` don't exist in MustacheJS but is a powerful little utility that helps some use cases.
+* Mustache.js caches parsed results to improve performance.
+However if you parse many different strings, the memory usage goes up and corrodes your application.
+Micromustache also does some caching but uses a least-recently-used (LRU) cache to prevent too much memory consumption.

 ## `compile(template, customResolver)`